ImgBotApp/InternetNL/detail/conn/dnssec/validation/exp_en.md

 We check if the resolvers that you use validate the DNSSEC signatures of our domain name.
+DNSSEC-validation can take place on the DNS resolvers of your internet provider (or of a different DNS provider that you use), or on your own local systems.